Kim Kardashian Brings Chicago West Home In ‘KUWTK’

-Chicago West made her first Keeping Up With the Kardashians appearance on Sunday night.
+Chicago West made her first Keeping Up with the Kardashians appearance on Sunday night.
 Since Kardashian gave birth to her youngest daughter via surrogate with husband Kanye West in January 2018, Chicago had not made an appearance on the Kardashian family’s reality show.
 That all changed with the latest episode, as Kardashian brought her into the household and explained the meaning of Chicago’s name, according to reports by E Online.

 “My beautiful, little baby girl Chicago is finally here,” shared Kardashian on the show.
 “The name Chicago…everyone asks me where we came up with that and Kanye’s originally from Chicago and the city is really connected to his memory of his mom and, so, we went with Chicago.”